Rain Barrel and Cistern Rebate

 b. not block or restrict access to walkways or pathways;

-c. be elevated at least 6 inches above the ground on a solid foundation, such as a concrete pad, pavers or blocks (this provision provides stability and pressure to get the water out faster);
+c. be elevated at least 6 inches above the ground (for above ground systems only) on a solid foundation, such as a concrete pad, pavers or blocks (this provision provides stability and pressure to get the water out faster);

 d. have a cover to prevent mosquitos, rodents, and debris from entering;